CortexIntelligentAutomation/docs/content/en/docs/2025.9/Guides/user-guides/user-interfaces/gateway/Admin/packages/package-version-editor.md

 Any running flow execution may be aborted by selecting the flow and clicking the {{< image src="/images/Package Version Editor - Stop Execution.png" >}} icon.
 The flow execution will be stopped immediately.

-Multiple executions may be stopped simultaneously by selecting the executions by holding down the Ctrl or Shift key and clicking the executions to select, then clicking the `Stop the execution` icon.
+Multiple executions may be stopped simultaneously by selecting the executions by holding down the Ctrl or Shift key and clicking the executions to select, then clicking the {{< image src="/images/Package Version Editor - Stop Execution.png" >}} icon.

 See the [Stop Running Executions][Stop Running Executions tutorial] tutorial for a step-by-step guide.